-Summer officially begins in a couple of weeks.
+Summer is here!
 This may be your favorite time of year, but for your cat, this season can mean a host of health troubles.
 Fleas top the list, along with others that can make these months miserable for your feline.
 Here’s what you need to know to tackle summer cat health concerns:

-Disclosure: This post contains an affiliate link.
+Disclosure: This post contains affiliate links.
 We receive a small commission on goods purchased via this link, at no additional cost to you.

 Summer Cat Health Concern No. 1: Fleas